Distinguishing Kilonovae from Binary Neutron Star and Neutron Star-Black Hole Mergers: Conclusions

 Third, we varied model parameters that directly control the KN color and diffusion timescale, including the mass and velocity of the BNS ejecta components, and the opacity of the NSBH disk wind.
 These changes shift the distributions in ways that are broadly consistent with physical expectations.
-Lower opacity NSBH disk winds produce bluer KNe, leading to more persistent blue band emission and more rapidly declining red band light curves, while higher opacity winds sustain redder light curves for longer.
+Lower opacity NSBH disk winds shorten the diffusion time, producing more rapidly declining light curves in both the blue and red bands, while higher opacity winds lengthen the diffusion time and sustain slowly declining, redder light curves for longer (c.f.
+Figure~\ref{fig:var_Ye}).
 Likewise, assigning lower velocities to the BNS's purple and red ejecta components causes ejecta to expand and rarefy more slowly, increasing the effective diffusion timescale and slowing the post-peak decay in the $i$ band.
 Even so, these variations do not qualitatively alter the main result: across the model space explored here, BNS and NSBH KNe continue to occupy systematically different regions in the post-peak decline distribution.